microsoft/genaiops-promptflow-template/README.md

 # LLMOps with Prompt Flow (preview)
-Large Language Operations, or LLMOps, has become the cornerstone of efficient prompt engineering and LLM induced application development and deployment.
+Large Language Model Operations, or LLMOps, has become the cornerstone of efficient prompt engineering and LLM induced application development and deployment.
 As the demand for LLM induced applications continues to soar, organizations find themselves in need of a cohesive and streamlined process to manage their end-to-end lifecycle.

 The rise of AI and large language models (LLMs) has transformed various industries, enabling the development of innovative applications with human-like text understanding and generation capabilities.
 This revolution has opened up new possibilities across fields such as customer service, content creation, and data analysis.